 Lake Weston Elementary works diligently to ensure students feel safe and respected during the school day as well as before and after the school day, implementing protocols and procedures that are conducive to a safe learning environment.
-All students during the 2014-2015 school year are entitled to bus transportation and students electing transportation by bussing are unloaded each morning and loaded each afternoon by members of Administration ensuring students are transported on the correct route as scheduled by the Orange County Public Schools Transportation Team.
 To monitor the safety of students upon arrival and dismissal, appropriate and comprehensive supervision is provided by Administration, the Instructional Leadership Team and the faculty, ensuring the school campus is adequately covered.
 Lake Weston has an active SAFE plan that is reviewed periodically by the administration team and throughout the year, Lake Weston conducts monthly emergency drills as scripted by Orange County Public Schools ensuring students, teachers and staff are prepared for an unexpected emergency.
 During the school day, Lake Weston practices a locked campus with all classroom doors locked and has a Dean that implements and adheres to the Orange County Public School Code of Conduct, including quarterly Code of Conduct reviews and with the support of administration, supports a "zero tolerance" on bullying.
 The Dean also ensures appropriate protocols and procedures are adhered to for infractions of the Student Code of Conduct maintaining fairness, equality and respect throughout the process.
 Assisting in positive behavior choices by students, Lake Weston is a Positive Behavior Systems school whereas there are school wide procedures implemented for all common areas of students.

 Students are also recognized with Mustang Pride tickets and rewards when a student is observed making positive behavioral choices.
 To celebrate academic and social success, Lake Weston invites parents and families to celebrate the child's academic and social success at the quarterly Award Ceremony program.
 Finally, Lake Weston also partners with the After School Program to provide extended quality care to students where students partake in academic and enrichment activities.